sartaj/transient/readme.md

 ### Environment Setup

 There is none.
-This is a pure web project with no bundler, package management, etc. To start, use your favorite web server, or try `npx http-server`.
+Part of my goal here is to see how far I can push a pure web project with no bundler, package management, etc. To start, use your favorite web server, or try `npx http-server`.

 ### Release Management